Bachmann1234/Thrift-Explorer/README.md

 In addition you can set DEFAULT_PROTOCOL (TBinaryProtocol if not defined) and DEFAULT_TRANSPORT (TBufferedTransport if not defined)

-One you have configured the server you can run the flask development server our use your favorite WIGI HTTP server to run the service
+One you have configured the server you can run the flask development server or use your favorite WIGI HTTP server to run the service

 ## Running the example thrift server